It can be pretty, um, crappy dealing with bowel issues.

 IBS or infections can also increase constipation.

-Watery diarrhoea after a camping trip
+Watery diarrhea after a camping trip

 Mucus in the stool